Knoxville Wage and Hour Attorneys

 There are several common violations employers are guilty of which lead to employees not being paid all monies to which they are entitled.
 When an employer keeps this money it is commonly known as “wage theft,” and the wages are the worker’s money by law.

-If you are a worker in Knoxville who believes your employer may be improperly withholding wages to which you are entitled, an employment lawyer at Employment and Consumer Law Group could help you with your wage and hour issues.
+If you are a worker in Knoxville who believes your employer may be improperly withholding wages to which you are entitled, an employment lawyer at Employment and Commerce Law Group could help you with your wage and hour issues.
 Call today to set up a consultation with one of our experienced Knoxville employment attorneys.

 Common Wage and Hour Violations